The64thGamer/cheeseepedia/content/wiki/Looney Bird Interactive (Mijjin).md

 The backup Looney Bird uses a Lite stage Billy Bob mech

 ## Design ##
 This bot is a Standard Mijjin mech, the mech has blue eye pieces and is a retrofit of a Billy Bob.
-The bot is the Looney Bird Character from the  in the smaller Mijjin style, now with a body.
+The bot is the Looney Bird Character from the [Rock-Afire Explosion]({{< ref "wiki/Rock-afire Explosion.md" >}}) in the smaller Mijjin style, now with a body.
 This character is seen wearing a unique Lab Coat, with 4 multicolored buttons on the front, similar to Toyland Fatz.

 ## Movements ##
 All movements are on the Top Drawer.
 Eyes and eyelids are controlled by servos.